solliancenet/tech-immersion-data-ai/ai-exp3/README.md

 ### Task 1: Upload and open the starter notebook

 In this exercise, you will use compute resources provided by Azure Machine Learning to remotely train a set of models using Automated Machine Learning, evaluate the performance of each model and pick the best performing model to deploy as a web service.
-You will perform this lab using an Azure Machine Learning notebook VM.
+You will perform this lab using an Azure Machine Learning Compute Instance.
 The model you train here is created using automated machine learning just as you did in exercise 1, except instead of using the visual interface in the Azure Machine Learning studio, you setup the model training using Python.

 1. Download the notebook on your local disk from the following URL: